The-Known-Galaxy/archives/sith/persons_of_interest/ganner_rhysode/ganner_rhysode.md

 Rhysode challenges the Yuuzhan Vong in single combat, defeating them in large groups.
 He eventually remembers his desire to act as a hero and destroys the senate dome and tank beast with infantry support.

 # Legacy

 Ganner's last stand made it possible for Solo to flee the planet and escape the Yuuzhan Vong army.
 This sacrifice was later proved to be essential during the war as Solo, later killed the leader behind Yuuzhan Vong and made them leave Coruscant intact.
-Gannerís sacrifice was made a myth even by Yuuzhan Vong, îan invincible Jedi giant called the Ganner who guarded the gate to the land of the dead, keeping the dead from leaving to harm the livingî and was named a liberator for the shamed ones as part of the Jeedai heresy.
+Ganner‚Äôs sacrifice was made a myth even by Yuuzhan Vong, ‚Äùan invincible Jedi giant called the Ganner who guarded the gate to the land of the dead, keeping the dead from leaving to harm the living‚Äù and was named a liberator for the shamed ones as part of the Jeedai heresy.
 His sacrifice was not only remembered by Yuuzhan Vong.
 He had the highest kill count in the war and the Jedi named the conference room in Ossus and a squadron after his name.

 # Personality and traits

 Rhysode was confident from a very young age, even more after becoming a Jedi and an Adult.
 His expertise in the Force and his good looks made this confidence rise even higher.
 Since childhood, he always wanted to be a hero and impress others with his power.